Metal-poor single Wolf-Rayet stars: The interplay of optically thick winds and rotation

-We divide our simulations in two steps: the first one roughly corresponds to the main sequence and lasts until the central hydrogen fraction drops below $10^{-2}$; the second one represents a more advanced phase and lasts until the central temperature reaches the value $\log (T_c/\rm K)=9.55$.
+We divided our simulations into two steps.
+The first roughly corresponds to the main sequence and lasts until the central hydrogen fraction drops below $10^{-2}$, and the second represents a more advanced phase and lasts until the central temperature reaches the value $\log (T_c/\rm K)=9.55$.
 With this choice, we ran all of our stellar models at least until the onset of O-burning.
 During the first phase, we adopt the default nuclear reaction network in \textsc{mesa} (\verb|basic| net), whereas in the second phase we use the \verb|co_burn| net (parameter \verb|auto_extend_net = true|), which includes $^{28}$Si, in order to have a more complete and extended network for C- and O-burning and $\alpha$-chains with respect to \citetalias{Sabhahit2023}.

 As in \citetalias{Sabhahit2023}, in the first evolutionary step, the \textsc{MLT++} prescription is switched off, while in the second step it is switched on.
 MLT++ is a numerical patch to standard MLT used in \textsc{mesa} to artificially reduce the superadiabatic gradient in radiation-dominated, convective envelopes.